monambike/harsh-reality/README.md

 # unity-2d-game

-My first unity 2d game.
+This is a prototype of my first unity 2d game.